 Forcing users to sign up and verify their mail id before posting

 This technique can be used and will be useful, but it shifts the burden from the site admin’s shoulders to that of the users.
 It is pretty obvious here that this method hinders the user experience on the website.

 The HoneyPot Technique

-A programmer or the admin might want to gravitate towards the most technologically sophisticated solution, but as you see, there are many existing ways to counter this problem, and many more could come in the future.
+A programmer or the admin might want to gravitate towards the most technologically sophisticated solution.
+However, there are many existing ways to counter this problem.
 Every method has its own advantages and pitfalls.
 It drills down to the target users of the website and the use case, which should and more often eventually impact the method to be used.